This post is for you if you’re asking yourself “how much does it cost to elope?!”

 “We eloped to save money” is a phrase you hear swatted around, right?
 And for good reason!
-Visioning a lower cost to elope can feel good because dropping $28,000 (on average) on a wedding doesn’t sit well with some folks, for a lot of reasons!
+Visioning a lower cost to elope can feel good.
+Dropping $28,000 (on average) on a wedding doesn’t sit well with some folks, for a lot of reasons!
 You can’t always put your finger on it, but somehow you sense that a lot of that money would evaporate into things that wouldn’t make the day any more meaningful to you.

-And admittedly, telling people you’re eloping ‘to save money’ can be a shortcut way of explaining why you eloped, without getting into the deeper reasons.
+And admittedly, telling people you’re eloping ‘to save money’ can be a shortcut way of explaining why you eloped.
+It can help explain without getting into the deeper reasons.
 People get ‘money’ in a way that they might not immediately get ‘the idea of being in a hotel ballroom with 150 people stressed me out.”😉

 But I’d like to add one note of caution to using this phrase.
 It’s a caution you might not hear often, but I see this over and over: